"My neck hurts."

 "My back hurts."

-You'd anticipate these statements from a 30- or 40-something, but not a teenager!
-But it's more and more frequent today.
-Like other teens, Malverne teens find back pain and neck pain and leg pain and arm pain are more frequent than we did when we were young.
-Now, Malverne chiropractic is here to help, as expected, but why are these teens experiencing musculosketal pain and what can be done to help?
-Malverne Health & Wellness offers a few studies' findings to mull over.
+You'd expect these comments from a 30- or 40-something, but not a teenager!
+But it's more and more common today.
+Like other teens, Malverne teens find back pain and neck pain and leg pain and arm pain are more common than we did when we were young.
+Now, Malverne chiropractic is here to help, of course, but why are these teens experiencing musculosketal pain and what can be done to help?
+Malverne Health & Wellness offers a few studies' findings to consider.

-Well, to begin with, a fascinating study that has followed kids born in 1986 to today was an smart endeavor!
+Well, first of all, an interesting study that has followed kids born in 1986 to today was an smart undertaking!
 Its findings about 16 to 18 year olds report such pain in four main areas: back, neck, shoulder, and extremity.
-What are associated issues with adolescent musculoskeletal pain?
+What are concomitant issues with adolescent musculoskeletal pain?

 - Emotional problems (boys and girls)